 A preacher’s son faces temptation when he heads off to college.
 The film has a few surprising turns – including an out-of-wedlock birth – yet delivers a pro-life, faith-affirming message.
 For older audiences.
 Rated TV-PG.

 14. Riding Faith (2020)

 A mother and her daughter rely on faith, family and friends when tragedy strikes and the bank forecloses on their ranch.
 It’s a faith-centric, patriotic movie that takes a turn when the military father in the story (played by John Schneider) is killed in action.
 T.C.
 Stallings (War Room) plays the pastor.
 Rated TV-PG.

 Photo courtesy: ©Action Faith Media

 15. Full Count (2019)

-A tragedy forces a pitcher with Major League dreams to return to the hometown he wanted to escape.
+A college baseball player sees his pro dreams dashed due to a series of unfortunate events, including the death of his father.
 His life then further unravels when he’s framed for a crime he didn’t commit.
 Rated TV-PG.